sivad5712/Taskmanagerwebsite/README.md

 * **Comments and attachments** – Enhance tasks with rich comments or file uploads.
 * **Notifications** – Send email or push notifications when tasks are updated.

-Feel free to fork this project and tailor it to your team’s workflow!